 By taking advantage of virtual tours, you can see and learn about history, art, and science from another country’s perspective.

-Related: 5 Unique Locations to Study Abroad
+Related: 5 Unique Locations to Consider for Your Study Abroad Travels

 Although studying abroad may not be an option for everyone, there are ways to get international experience and broaden your horizons without it.
 Through domestic volunteer work, internships, and virtual programs, you can learn about different cultures and see famous landmarks without ever leaving your home country.